 - OPC server by other companies.
 The PROMOTIC application is then the OPC client

-The usage of the PmaOpcDaClient object requires purchase of the "PmOPC" license.
+The usage of the PmaOpcDaClient object requires purchase of the "PmOPC" licence.
 With the freeware version PmFree, or when developing the application (with development environment for tersting purposes), this component is always functional.

 Four interface types are used on the PROFIBUS